 Dr. Lawrence is a founding member of Physicians for Human Rights and served as a member of the Board of Directors from 1985-1991.
 He was reelected to the Board in 1997 and was elected its President in 1998, serving until 2003.
 He was reelected in 2007 and served as chair of the board until 2013.
-He is currently the Center for a Livable Future Professor, Professor of Environmental Health Sciences, Health Policy, and International Health at the John Hopkins Bloomberg School of Public Health, and Professor of Medicine at the Johns Hopkins School of Medicine.
+He is currently the Center for a Livable Future Professor Emeritus at the John Hopkins Bloomberg School of Public Health.

 Dr. Lawrence graduated from Harvard Medical School, trained in Internal Medicine at the Massachusetts General Hospital in Boston, and served for three years as an Epidemic Intelligence Service Officer, Centers for Disease Control and Prevention.
 At the University of North Carolina and as director of the Division of Primary Care at Harvard Medical School and chief of Medicine at the Cambridge Hospital, he helped develop community health service and training programs.

-Dr. Lawrence chaired the first US Preventive Services Task Force from 1984-89 and served on the successor Task Force from 1990-96.
-From 1991 to 1995 he served as Director of Health Sciences at the Rockefeller Foundation.
+Dr. Lawrence chaired the first U.S. Preventive Services Task Force from 1984-89 and served on the successor Task Force from 1990-96.
+From 1991 to 1995, he served as Director of Health Sciences at the Rockefeller Foundation.
+He served as associate dean for professional education and programs at JHBSPH from 1995-2006, established the Center for a Livable Future in 1996, and served as its director until 2015.
 Dr. Lawrence has participated in human rights investigations on behalf of PHR or other human rights groups to Chile, Czechoslovakia, Egypt, El Salvador, Guatemala, the Philippines, South Africa, and Kosovo.